dr-JT/pupillometry/README.md

 The package contains various functions for different steps in the preprocessing pipeline, such as interpolation or baseline correction.

+## Eyetrackers

+Currently the package only supports data exported from BeGaze using an SMI eye-tracker.
+Other eye-trackers will be included in future updates.

 ## preprocess()

 preprocess() is a wrapper around the other functions to allow full preprocessing of pupil data using a single function.